connelldave/botocove/README.md

 # Botocove

-Run a function against a selection of AWS accounts, or all AWS accounts in an organization, concurrently.
-By default, opinionated to work with the standard AWS Organization master/member configuration from an organization master account.
+Run a function against a selection of AWS accounts, or all AWS accounts in an organization, concurrently with thread safety.
+Run in one or multiple regions.

+By default, opinionated to work with the standard
+AWS Organization master/member configuration from an organization master account.